mitchellnw/supsup/README.md

     - `default.py` is a simple classification setup, used for GG, GNu, and GNs
     - `nns.py` is used for the NNs scenario
     - `reinit.py` is used for the Transfer experiment in Figure 3 (right).

-Code for running experiments is located in the `experiments/` folder and grouped by GG, GNu, and NNs in accordance with our paper's hierarchy.
+- `experiments/` contains code for running experiments, grouped into `GG/`, `GNu/`, and `NNs/` in accordance with our paper's hierarchy.

 ## Environment set-up